vvafwgsv/CLOUD-TERRAFORM-DOCKER/README.md

 ## How to run the Terraform module?
 - The module accepts either of the Docker images: _flask-docker:final_ or  _nginx-docker:final_
+- Currently one and only accepted network configuration (restricted via _validate_ instructions) is of such form:

+	> _localhost:8081_

 - The Terraform module comes with predefined _input_variables_, located in _terraform-docker/terraform.tfvars_.
 One might adjust them before executing the module.

 ```